PretendoNetwork/website/docs/en_US/install/wiiu.md

 <img src="/assets/images/docs/install/wiiu/savedatabackup/savemii-saveworkingonpretendo.jpg" width="100%">

-If the game works fine, that means you've successfully transferred a games data over!
 Repeat this process for any other save data you'd like to transfer to your Pretendo profile.